sphaso/project-euler/README.md

 P15: combinatorial interpretation of the classic "walk the grid" problem
 P28: instead of iterating over the spiral, I exploit the fact that one diagonal is the square of odd numbers and rings have even side length
 P31: instead of using a classic recursion scheme, I implement the ring of polynomials and use a generating function
+P85: combinatorial interpretation of the classic "rectangles in a rectangle" and some basic algebra to reduce the search space